skunz42/CS350-Assignment3/README.md

 Sean Kunz and Brian Grant

-./pageRep to run

-To make the graphs, type make test
+Type make to compile, and then type make test, which will make the csv files and the graphs